tableau-mkt/sapi/modules/sapi_data/README.md

 assign fields to it.
 Plugins can then create data entries by creating entity instances.

+## Management

+The SAPI data structure pages holds most of the controls

+    /admin/structure/sapi

+- data entry types : manage the type bundles
+- data entries : manage the recorded entries
+- settings : a settings form (currently empty)

+### Entry types

+Here you can create different data bundles

+### Entries

+Here you can manage the actual entry entities themselves

 ## Creating a Data Entry

 ````